If your question isn’t answered here, you can send it via the feedback form

 What time are games played?

 For private leagues, this is at the discretion of your commissioner, and whether the commissioner allows user's to sim games.
-For Auto Leagues, barring any issues with the servers, there are two auto-sims run per day, and users in the league can trigger games every eight hours.
+For Auto Leagues, barring any issues with the servers, there are two or three auto-sims run per day, and users in the league can trigger games every eight hours.
 See league homepage or My League List for more details.